 Where to stay in Melbourne:

-- Melbourne has accommodation options for every budget from Hostels, to apartments and hotels rooms
+- Melbourne has accommodation options for every budget from Hostels, to apartments hotels rooms and even tourist parks.

 - In St Kilda near Luna Park, we recommend the Cosmopolitan Hotel or in the city, Holiday Inn Express is a great choice